Oscar-AGUDELO/fastNote/back/src/README.md

 npm i
 ```

-Please note that everytime you install a new NPM package, you should rerun you docker compose command.
+Please note that everytime you install a new NPM package, you should rerun you docker compose command..